 Why Use Vapor Compression?

-The Basics of Refrigeration
+The Basics of Vapor Compression Refrigeration

-- Benefits: Least invasive solution, low cost, can remove humidity as well as heat.
+Benefits: Least invasive solution, low cost, can remove humidity as well as heat.

-A Liquid Chiller System offer high heat transfer rates because the secondary fluid has a high thermal conductivity and specific heat.
+A Liquid Chiller System offers high heat transfer rates because the secondary fluid has a high thermal conductivity and specific heat.
 Liquid chiller systems can be quite compact because a pump circulates a coolant which offers high heat flux.
 Using a secondary coolant enables the size of heat exchangers to shrink, while thermal performance increases.
 A Liquid chiller is ideal for cooling high heat flux components and in applications where a solution must be rugged and reliable.

-- Benefits: high heat transfer rate, compact, adaptable/configurable
+Benefits: high heat transfer rate, compact, adaptable/configurable